Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/02. ORM & Sequelize.js/README.md

 We'll be using the most popular JavaScript ORM - [Sequelize.js](https://www.npmjs.com/package/sequelize).

-Here is an example Sequelizer model and how to use that model to create an row in the database:
+Here is an example Sequelize.js model and how to use that model to create an row in the database:

 ```js